huohuoren4/docs/python/pytest/how_to_guides/hook_func.md

 This has the added benefit of allowing you to conditionally install hooks depending on which plugins are installed.

-## Storing data on items across hook functions
+## Storing data on items across hook functions {#storing-data-on-items-across-hook-functions}

 Plugins often need to store data on `Items` in one hook implementation, and access it in another.
 One common solution is to just assign some private attribute directly on the item, but type-checkers like mypy frown upon this, and it may also cause conflicts with other plugins.
 So pytest offers a better way to do this, `item.stash`.